bjompen/PSSecretScanner/README.md

 C:\MyRepo\MyModule.psm1:18:password = supersecret!!
 ```

+## Installation

+Download it from here and import it,

+or from the PSGallery, run `Install-Module PSSecretScanner`

 ## Why not use OWASP instead then?
 The original!

 Well..
 It's super awesome, has loads of features, and works really good.